 • A shift from a single flat-rate PIT of 15 percent to a progressive income tax system is planned.
 The standard PIT rate of 20 percent will be applied for employment-related income up to the ceiling for SSC, while employment income exceeding the SSC ceiling will be subject to the 27-percent PIT rate.
 The standard employee’s rates will be: PIT – 20 percent (currently: 15 percent), SSC – 19.5 percent (currently: 9/11 percent depending if the employee is participating in a certain second pillar pension accumulation fund).

-• The employer SSC rate is set to be 1.47 percent (currently: 31.18 percent with an additional 1.4 percent for temporary employment contracts) of total earnings.
+• The employer SSC rate is set to be 1.45 percent, plus payments to Guarantee and Long term employment funds (0,16% each).
+The total standard employer’s contributions will be 1.77% (currently: 31.18 percent with an additional 1.4 percent for temporary employment contracts) of total earnings.

 • Furthermore, the ceiling for SSC (except for health insurance) will be applied to income exceeding (at present, there is no ceiling):